 This can open the company to serious security problems, according to Jason Rader, national practice director of security services at Datalink, an Insight company.
 "Given their storage capabilities, printers also contain enormous (and often sensitive) data, which includes every document that's been printed or sent via that printer," he said.
 In addition, because printers are connected to company emails, a hacker can gain access to the information and email it to him or herself.

 Specific security risks

 Printers are risky because IT staffers aren't taking the necessary steps to protect them or the data accessed through them.
 One of the most critical moves – changing the default password to something strong and unique – is too often never taken.
 Ignoring that simple step gives almost anyone access to the printer.
 Malpani added that modern multifunction printers (MFPs) face a range of threats and vulnerabilities, including the following:

-- Printer as an attack point: A compromised printer can be used to attack other applications, execute arbitrary malicious code or attack other systems (e.g., to launch a denial-of-service attack on the printer or network).
+The printer as an attack point.
+A compromised printer can be used to attack other applications, execute arbitrary malicious code or attack other systems (e.g., to launch a denial-of-service attack on the printer or network).

 Wireless printing opens up even more access points for attackers.
 "With Wi-Fi, an attacker can carry out proximity attacks like getting the printer to connect to a malicious network and then execute harmful code, etc., while being outside of the walls," Malpani said.

 Best practices to protect the printer

 Protecting your printer from threats isn't much different from protecting any other device on the network.
 It begins with basic steps such as making sure to secure your printer (not just your server), patching general vulnerabilities via updates to your printer's operating system, changing passwords regularly, turning on authentication, and turning off services that are not being used.

 - Keep the printer operating system up to date.
 Updates allow greater security for your printer, and can keep it less at risk.
 Some updates even work to fix security breaches.